joraco-dev/prometeo/README.md

 ![alt text](https://raw.githubusercontent.com/imagen de joan y vicenç con el sensor puesto)

 Finally, the code that makes possible to read those metrics and send it to the next stage (IBM IoT Hub) could be reviewed here.
-There are some thing to have in mind reading this code:
+There are some things to have in mind reading this code:

 - The connectivity to the internet is intended to do it with tethering with a mobile phone, so you need to supply SSID and password of the wifi-hotspot.
 - You need to take into consideration that the pins will vary if you decide to us another board or type of sensors, in our case for the Temperature and Humidity we use de the digital pin 5 and for the smoke sensor we used the analog pin 0.
 - You will need a valid token for the IoT Hub and register your device in the Hub
 - We based our code on the example provided on the IBM Developer portal written by Ant Elder (https://developer.ibm.com/recipes/tutorials/run-an-esp8266arduino-as-a-iot-foundation-managed-device/)

 ### IBM IoT HUB